-Rather than doing a synopsis, I suggest you learn about these various social styles on this link.
+I suggest you learn about these various social styles on this link.
 I further recommend you take this free personality profile.
 If you are like me, you will be amazed at the accuracy of the test.
 Click here to take the test.
 The types are the same even though 16 Personalities uses different names for them.
 The bullet points above show you how they relate.

-For those of you who are interested, I am a Diplomat ENFP personality.
-According to the test, as one of the Diplomats .
-I am
+For those of you who are interested, I am a Campaigner ENFP-A personality.
+According to the test, I am

 An empathic and idealistic individual who enjoys exploring interesting ideas and prizes morality.
 One who is known for my enthusiasm, optimism and intuitive skills